 Neither process can be carried out in the afternoon.
 Any process that gathers, cultivates, brews, and inoculates indigenous organisms is a multi-step process requiring long waits between each step.

 As an example, here’s a summary of the procedure described by Bokashi Composting:

 - Capture organisms: wash a cup of rice, save the water, and set it aside for about a week;

 - Make serum: add milk to the water; set it aside to ferment for two weeks.

 - Strain the solids off; mix the inoculating liquid (1 part serum, 1 part molasses, 6 parts water.)
-Soak newspapers, drain, and seal in plastic bag.
+Soak newspapers, drain, and seal in a plastic bag.
 Let ferment for two weeks.

-- Separate the newspapers and let dry.
+- Separate the newspapers and let them dry.

-At this point you’re ready to set up a Bokashi bucket.
+At this point, you’re ready to set up a Bokashi bucket.
 Nothing about this process is difficult; none of the steps take much time.
 Even with all the waiting for the various fermentation stages, the entire process takes on the order of five weeks.

 Efficient and easy to use!
 The composting bins and supplies available at Planet Natural will reward you with piles of rich organic matter to use in your yard, garden, or houseplants.